DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/CASH-AND-BANK-MANAGEMENT/Bank-statement-format.md

 | **Record code field position** | This field is active only if the **ABSR file type** is set to BAI2, NAI or BRS file.
 This field captures the position of the **Line code** in each line of the file.
 E.g. if Field Number = 1, the first field of each line in the file determines the Line code (i.e. 01, 02, 03, 16, 49, 98, 99).
 | **Record code field length** | Applicable to BRS files types as BRS files aren't delimited |

-> Note: When creating a bank statement format, processing group is mandatory (including for Finance utilities custom bank statement formats).
-Before configuring a custom bank format, a processing group for entity **Bank statements** must be created as an Import project in **Data management**.
-See [standard setup](https://docs.microsoft.com/en-us/dynamics365/finance/cash-bank-management/set-up-advanced-bank-reconciliation-import-process) for steps on creating a new progressing group.

 #### Custom Format